 In general, the lighter your color home, the move reflective the paint.
 A white home picks up the colors around it and the tone may shift depending on those colors.
 Black, stays true to the color.
 It won’t reflect your neighbor’s home or the landscape, it is what it is.

 If you’re considering painting your home black or a dark color, be bold and go for it!
-Black is still much less common than white or other neutrals, but with celebrities and home designers, such as Jonathan Adler on board, we don’t see the dark house trend dying out anytime soon.
+Black is still much less common than white or other neutrals, but with celebrities and home designers on board, we don’t see the dark house trend dying out anytime soon.

 With black shades becoming more mainstream, it’s giving confidence to the everyman.
 Plus, paint and stain these days is so reliable and formulations so strong, the color isn’t going to fade or need to be redone year after year.
 So, put your fears to rest and truly consider black an option the next time you’re scouring exterior paint colors